How to Fix The "Properly Size Images" Warning in WordPress

 That means you might have an image with dimensions like 1440x1080, with code scrunching it to display at 370x278 on a mobile device.
 That's a huge difference!
 That extra size is unnecessary on small screens, but it means your original image files are huge.
 The functionality to create multiple thumbnails is a core WordPress feature, but WordPress doesn't swap them depending on your device, and you're forced to pick a single size when inserting an image - more on that in a bit.

-Forced to Pick Single Size Image
+Forced To Pick Single Size Image

 More importantly, many modern website designs have a sizeable above-the-fold image to accompany the title and introduction of a post.
 That huge image looks excellent on a desktop, but it has to load front and center, which takes time.
 It hurts your first and largest contentful paint scores on mobile, can cause cumulative layout shift, and generally wreck your mobile core web vitals.